 If the spinor~$s$ is parallel, then the holonomy of~$(M,g)$ is contained in~$G_2$.
 Then~$M$ is Ricci flat and the scalar curvature vanishes, too.
 By the Schr\"odinger-Lichnerowicz formula,

 so~$\ker(D_M)$ consists entirely of parallel spinors if~$M$ is compact.

 The spinor representation of $G_2$ is isomorphic to a direct sum of the (7-dimensional) vector representation and a rank one trivial part.
 Therefore $SM \cong TM \oplus \trivr \cong T^*M \oplus \trivr$.
+Indeed, Clifford multiplication with~$s$ defines a parallel isomorphism from~$TM$ to the subbundle of~$SM$ that is perpendicular to~$s$.
 On a closed Ricci-flat manifold, a 1-form is parallel if and only if it is harmonic.
 Thus, for a closed manifold with holonomy contained in $G_2$

 If the holonomy is exactly $G_2$ then $\pi_1 M$ is finite, so $h(D_M) = 1$, but more generally we at least have that $h(D_M)$ is a topological invariant if the holonomy is contained in~$G_2$.
 This motivates the following definition.